 In order to take part in an examination, you must submit a binding registration in advance.
 As a rule, registration must take place within the period set by the → examinations office.

 German: Prüfungsordnung (PO)

 The types of examinations that you must complete for → courses and the procedures for these.
 They detail all of the prerequisites, examination subjects and components and → course certificates that you must obtain.
 The responsible → faculty drafts the examination regulations, which are then published by the university.
-Before the examination regulations can come into force, they must first be approved by the federal state’s ministry of economic affairs.
+Before the examination regulations can come into force, they must first be approved by the federal state’s Ministry for Economic Affairs.

 The office responsible for examination administration, including registration, the exam structure, deadlines, questions regarding withdrawal and the issue of marks.
-At HHU, the → Department of Student and Examination Administration takes care of these tasks.
+At HHU, the → Registrar’s Office takes care of these tasks.

 The committee within each faculty responsible for all aspects of examinations and academic achievements.
 The examining board usually comprises → professors, → research assistants and students.
 It decides on your → admission to → intermediate examinations and → final examinations and on the recognition of → course certificates, and sets the → examination regulations.
 The → examinations office is then responsible for enforcing these regulations.

 Content from → lectures is covered in greater depth and applied to practical situations (as far as possible).
 Exercises are usually led by teaching staff.

 This can mean one of two things.
 It either refers to all of the students in a department – so the student body.
 So when you enrol for a subject, you automatically become a member of the Fachschaft for your chosen subject.
 As a rule, however, this term is mainly used to refer to the Fachschaftsrat, which is the → departmental student committee.
 Elected by the students for the respective subject, this committee represents the interests of the members of the student body.
 Departmental student committees at HHU